Biblioklept/radaway/README.md

 ![RadAway](https://github.com/Biblioklept/radaway/blob/main/img/radaway.png)
 A simple modlist for New Vegas built off of The Best of Times to provide a bug-fixed and well performing New Vegas (and more) experience with minimal .esp files.
-As of right now this is just to provide a baseline to make your own modlist (think SME(FT) or FO4ME without the tools).
+As of right now this is just to provide a baseline to make your own modlist (think [SME](https://thephoenixflavour.com/skyrim-se/sme/) or [FO4ME](https://github.com/GozerBlackCat/FO4ME) without the tools).

 Provides support for:
 - Fallout: New Vegas